elee-tudublin/2023_sswd_6.1_Supabase_Sveltekit_start/readme.md

    });
    ```

-5. The next step is to generate the form in the  `load()` function so that it can be displayed.
+5. The next step is to generate the form in the  `load()` function in `add_location/+page.server.js` so that it can be displayed in the page.
 Note too that the `categories` are fetched from the API as they are required for the form.

    ```javascript
    // Page load